jbenet/nanotime/README.md

 better alternative, I decided to make my own to fit my needs: a uint64 count of nanoseconds since the unix epoch.

 ### What about `timespec` and `timeval`?
-While timevals and timespecs add the much needed precision (usec and nsec), they do so in a cumbersome way.
-They store the extra precision in a second uint32 rather than in one whole field.
-While this preserves quick access to the seconds part of the time value, adding and subtracting timespecs and timevals is not as simple as integer operations.
+While `timevals` and `timespecs` add the much needed precision (`usec` and `nsec`), they do so in a cumbersome way.
+They store the extra precision in a second `uint32` rather than in one whole field.
+While this preserves quick access to the `sec` part of the time value, adding and subtracting `timespecs` and `timevals` is not as simple as integer operations.
 For most of my use cases, I found myself comparing, adding, subtracting time values much more than outputting them.
-Furthermore, I tend to require the sub-second precision when printing out, storing, transferring, or doing anything that would have once been satisfied by the second field.
+Furthermore, I tend to require the sub-second precision when printing out, storing, and transferring (or anything else the `sec` field used to satisfy) anyway.

 ### What about ISO?
 It's perfectly portable and searchable!
 And slow and heavy.
 Sometimes you want a lighter and faster type, for quick